brentdmiller/deepquor/readme.txt

     positions occur in the move stack.
-Flagging moves that are part of the game history or part of the current move sequence under evaluation can prevent repeated moves or endless cycles during evaluation.
+Flagging moves that are part of the game history or part of the current move sequence under evaluation can prevent repeated moves or endless cycles during evaluation. qMoveStack functionality could probably be folded into the qComputationTree, but I'd already designed the qMoveStack by the time I came up with the qComputationTree.

   eval.cpp
   * contains a procedure for rating positions from evaluating the board